Updated on February 3, 2023

 6 min read

-Phenazepam (fenazepam) is a long-acting benzodiazepine and psychoactive drug.
+Phenazepam (fenazepam) is a long-acting benzodiazepine and psychoactive drug originally developed in the Soviet Union.

-Benzodiazepines have anxiolytic and sedative effects on the body and central nervous system (CNS).
-This leads to feelings of calm and relaxation.
-Phenazepam is sold illegally as a fine white powder or liquid.
+Benzodiazepines have anxiolytic and sedative effects on the body, including the central nervous system (CNS).
+These effects lead to feelings of relaxation and calm.

-In the U.K., phenazepam is a prescription drug labeled as Class C. These drugs are considered to be the least harmful of the controlled drugs.
+In the U.K., phenazepam is a prescription drug labeled as a Class C drug.
+These drugs are considered to be the least harmful of the controlled drugs.

 Sponsored